menandmice/micetro_docs/guides/user-manual/dns_records.rst

          :width: 75%

 4. When you are finished, click :guilabel:`Create now` to save the new record to the zone or :guilabel:`Add to request` to add it to the request queue.
 For more information about the request queue, see :ref:`webapp-workflows`.

+It's also possible to create DNS records through the Micetro API.

 IP Address Insights
 ^^^^^^^^^^^^^^^^^^^^